danmartin/ls-theme-zest-php/README.md

-ls-theme-zest-php
+Zest PHP
 =================

-PHP version of the Zest LemonStand theme
+PHP version of the Zest LemonStand theme.
+You can download the theme on the LemonStand Marketplace: http://lemonstand.com/marketplace/theme/zest-phpengine/